FedericoDiMarzo/GravityDrumMachine/README.md

 Even if modern drum-machines offer many different and inspiring tools devoted to rhythm, they seldom allow to explore sound generation in a *chaotic* fashion.
-To create interesting and everchanging percussive textures, we think it could be particularly useful to superimpose different chaotic rhythmic elements to simpler patterns.
+To create interesting and everchanging percussive textures, we thought it could be particularly useful to superimpose different chaotic rhythmic elements to simpler patterns.

 The concept of unpredictability, has already been covered from hardware and software drum-machine manufactures in terms of conditional step triggering or geometrical pseudo randomization.
-Anyway, we wandered more and thought about: *what if we could develop a system that automates sound morphing and generation, according to the laws of nature?*
+Anyway, we wandered more and thought about: *what if we could develop a system that automates sound morphing and generation according to the laws of nature?*

 From these main ideas the gravity drum machine concept was born.